Why is my Dog Anxious as I Get Ready to Leave?

 Dogs like routine

 Dogs are extremely good at discerning patterns and anticipating what happens next.
 Many times this can work in our favor.
-When I say “Let’s go to bed” both dogs run up to the bedroom and are already in their crates by the time I get there.
-They know that when I go out the front door they won’t be coming with me, because dogs only go out the back door.
+When I say “Let’s go to bed”, both dogs run up to the bedroom and are already in their crates by the time I get there.
+They know that when I go out the front door, they won’t be coming with me because dogs only go out the back door.
+They come running when the toaster pops up the toast because they know they’re going to get a corner of it.

-For the most part dogs like routine because they like predictability.
-There are studies that young children feel more secure with a routine because they aren’t dealing of the uncertainty of what’s going to happen next.
+For the most part dogs like the predictability of routine.
+There are studies that young children feel more secure with a routine because they aren’t dealing with the uncertainty of what’s going to happen next.
 This is true for dogs as well, as long as the routine doesn’t predict that something stressful is about to happen.

 Daily routine of owner can cause a dog anxiety

 The unfortunate side to this canine ability to identify event patterns is that it can cause problems for dogs suffering from fear related issues or anxiety.
 Understanding a pattern can cause a dog to become fearful of the steps leading up to the event that was the original cause of the dog’s fear.
-So a dog who is afraid of the sound of thunder will start to become afraid during rainstorms even without the presence of thunder, and maybe become afraid even earlier in the change in weather – with panic starting perhaps with darkening skies or a drop in barometric pressure.
+A dog who is afraid of the sound of thunder may start to become afraid during rainstorms even without the presence of thunder.
+They may become afraid even earlier in the change in weather – with panic starting perhaps with darkening skies or a drop in barometric pressure.

 I've noticed my dog anxious before I leave